andreasmhallberg/readingnotes/Montrgomery, 2008. The Discourse of the News Interview.md

   3. *experiental interview* - "with ordinary people affected by, or caught up in, the news", 261.
     - Distinct features:
       1. "little overlap in turns". i.e. little or no interruptions.
 269
         2. "answers are rarely treated as unsatisfactory" 270
   5. *expert interview* -
   6. *affiliated interview* - interview with reporter

 - "public figures in the sense that they hold institutional positions and by their official status are treated as  'having some locus' on the matter at hand."
 262

-@other
+@media